Texas Conference of American Association of University Professors

 Texas AAUP and Texas AFT trained 30 faculty to visit Legislative offices in teams of 2-4.
 We built relationships with more than 50 Legislative Offices.
 There are 181 Legislators.
 Picture from left to right is Brian Evans (Texas AAUP), David Albert (Texas AFT & Texas AAUP), and Rep. Vicki Goodwin.

-Texas AAUP-AFT members and staff are at the Capitol preparing to testify against SB 37 on March 20, 2025.
-SB 37 is a state government takeover of public higher ed.
+Texas AAUP-AFT members and staff are at the Capitol preparing to testify against SB 37 at the Senate Committee on Education K-16 on March 20, 2025.
 In total, 25 gave public testimony, all against.
+Texas AAUP-AFT trained 100 members to testify against SB 37 at the House Committee on Higher Education hearing on May 6, 2025.
+In total, more than 300 testified against SB 37.

 Please see the Texas AAUP-AFT Higher Ed Bill Tracker to see what bills Texas AAUP-AFT is concerned about and also encouraged to see.